api3dao/vitepress-docs/docs/reference/airnode/latest/docker/deployer-image.md

 ### `info`

-You can retrieve more information about the deployment with the [info](../packages/deployer.md#info) command.
+Retrieve more information about a deployment with the [info](../packages/deployer.md#info) command.
 Use the deployment ID from the [list](./deployer-image.md#list) command above to request information about a specific deployment.
 The retrieved information include deployment's Airnode